christophergandrud/datafest2017_rep_research_tools/README.md

 ## Prerequisites

-- Prior knowledge: basic familiarity with R (e.g. can install packages, source files, and so on).
+- Basic familiarity with R (e.g. can install packages, source files, and so on).

 - Have a laptop with the following software installed: